vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **SAY**: Notice that the cell containing assignments to the `x` and `y` variables did not evaluate to
          anything.
 This is because assignment is a _statement_, not an _expression_.
 The difference is that expressions evaluate to something, statements do not.

+**CMD**: Briefly describe shorthand arithmentic-assignment expressions and allow students to experiment with them.

 ### 11:25

 **CMD**: Introduce basic Input and Output (I/O)